FusionStreak/GoodStreams/README.md

 ## The Stack

+This website is designed to work with the latest XAMPP/LAMPP stack

-- PHP - Server-side rendering
+- PHP (v8.2<) - Server-side rendering
-- MariaDB - store user generated data and login details
+- MariaDB - Store user generated data and login details
 - JS - Client-side dynamism
 - GitHub - Collaboration
+- HTML 5
-- HTML/CSS
+- CSS

 ## Citations